christianberkman/book-format/README.md

 # book-format
-Format the title and author(s) of books for use in a libray inventory
+Make the title and author sortable for use in a library inventory by moving the article and initials to the end of the string